drshahizan/research-design/24252/student/ZXChoong/readme.md

 <h1 align="center">Hi 👋, I'm Choong Zi Xuan</h1>
 <h3 align="center">A passionate frontend developer from Malaysia</h3>

+- 🔭 I’m study **Bachelor of Information Technology (Hons.)
+Business Intelligence and Analytics at MMU**

 - 🔭 I’m currently studying for **Master in Data Science at UTM**

 - 📫 How to reach me **choongzixuan@gmail.com**